 The IUCN lists African Elephants or Loxodonta africana in the Vulnerable category.

-Discover our African wildlife-themed portfolio and see other incredible photos like ‘African Elephant tusk covered in the dust.’
-In our wildlife photographs portfolio, you can license and buy a fine art print.
+Discover our African wildlife-themed portfolio and browse other incredible photos like ‘African Elephant tusk covered in the dust.’
+You can license and buy fine art prints in my wildlife photographs portfolio as wall art prints on canvas, modern metal, Alu-Dibond, and acrylic prints.